 - 76 min.

 - Release Date

-Though working as producer, the film’s title would be prefaced by “Tim Burton’s” to underline his essential stake in the creative process.
-However, Selick took director’s credit, as Burton had committed himself to Batman Returns when production began, and, admittedly, Burton sought to avoid the painstaking stop-motion process, which in this case took two years to complete.
-Selick dedicates himself fully to Burton’s vision, adding his own personal touches to incubate and eventually hatch that vision.
-Not a constant presence on the set, Burton was conspicuously absent, leaving any hands-on input and the overall realization during production to the imaginative Selick, whose later work on James and the Giant Peach (1996) and the underwater scenes in The Life Aquatic with Steve Zissou (2004) better illustrate his own colorful strokes.
+Though working as a producer, the film’s title would be prefaced by “Tim Burton’s” to underline his essential stake in the creative process.
+However, Selick took the director’s credit, as Burton had committed himself to Batman Returns when production began, and, admittedly, Burton sought to avoid the painstaking stop-motion process, which in this case took two years to complete.
+Instead, Selick dedicates himself fully to Burton’s vision, adding his own personal touches to incubate and eventually hatch that vision.
+Not a constant presence on the set, Burton was conspicuously absent, leaving any hands-on input and the production’s overall realization to the imaginative Selick, whose later work on James and the Giant Peach (1996) and the underwater scenes in The Life Aquatic with Steve Zissou (2004) better illustrate his own colorful strokes.

 Superficial and none-too-impressive, the addition of 3D adds nothing to the film’s original magic.
 Without creating the gimmicky effect onset using appropriately-calibrated 3D cameras, watching the film feels less like animation in the round and more like a relief sculpture.
-This wow-less feature offers fresh audiences a chance to discover (or re-discover) a contemporary classic, but from an aesthetic point of view the original release remains faultless.
-Given a choice between the theatrical re-release wherewith I’m forced to endure uncomfortable plastic glasses and view sub-par dimensionality, or enjoy the film in pristine condition on the near-tangible clarity of Blu-ray, I’ll take the latter.
+This wow-less feature offers fresh audiences a chance to discover (or re-discover) a contemporary classic, but from an aesthetic point of view, the original release remains faultless.
+Given a choice between the theatrical re-release, wherewith I’m forced to endure uncomfortable plastic glasses and view sub-par dimensionality, or enjoy the film in pristine condition on the near-tangible clarity of Blu-ray, I’ll take the latter.